-Welding operations cause special problems with respiratory protection, such as air-purifying respirators and cartridges not fitting under a standard welding helmet.
+Welding operations cause special problems with respiratory protection, such as airpurifying respirators and cartridges not fitting under a standard welding helmet.
 Also, welding produces heat, molten welding splatter, and ultraviolet light from which workers must be protected.
 Welding operations require special respirators to protect workers while performing these operations.
 There are respirators specifically designed with a variety of respirator accessories to protect welders as discussed below.

-A. There are welding adapters (Figure 14) that attach to the lenses of full facepiece respirators.
+- a.
+There are welding adapters (Figure 14) that attach to the lenses of full facepiece respirators.
 Welding adapters are resistant to high impact, heat, and welding splatter.
 Different shades of filter plates can be purchased for filtering out ultraviolet light.
 The lens flips down for welding and up when not welding.
 A problem with welding adapters is that regular filters are open enough to the filter media to allow sparks to enter which may cause flames to flare up in the filter (Figure 15).
-Sparkfoe® filters, shown in Figure 16, are specially designed to protect the filters against sparks and molten spatter.
+Sparkfoe[®] filters, shown in Figure 16, are specially designed to protect the filters against sparks and molten spatter. - b.
+As shown in Figure 17, respirator manufacturers also design respirator filters to be worn on the back to prevent welding sparks from entering the filters.
+Welding helmets protect workers against molten metal splatter and ultraviolet light but not all welding helmets can accommodate respirator filters.
+Some respirator manufacturers make low profile filters to fit under welding helmets.
+Also, welding helmets can be altered to allow room for face-mounted filters to fit inside the helmet.